 Harvest at the right time: Hops should be harvested when they are fully mature but before they begin to deteriorate.
 Farmers should carefully monitor the development of their hops and harvest them at the optimal time to ensure maximum quality.

 Proper processing and storage: After harvesting, hops should be properly processed and stored to prevent spoilage and maintain their quality.
 This includes drying to the appropriate moisture content, cleaning to remove foreign matter, and storing in a cool, dry place to prevent mold and other contaminants.

 Along with grain, yeast and water, hops are a main ingredient in beer.

 The arrival of craft brews on the beer scene has catapulted demand for hops skyward.
-Learning how to be a successful hops farmer isn’t necessary in order to profit off this demand.
-You can buy acreage and rent the land to a hops farmer, or invest in an already established hops farm.
+Learning how to be a successful hops farmer isn’t necessary in order to profit from this demand.
+You can buy acreage and rent the land to a hops farmer, or invest in an already-established hops farm.